wyplay/pytracemalloc/README.rst

 Version 0.8

-- the top uses colors and displays also the memory usage of the process
+- The top uses colors and displays also the memory usage of the process
-- add DisplayUncollectable class
+- Add DisplayUncollectable class
-- add get_process_memory() function
+- Add get_process_memory() function
 - Support collecting arbitrary user data using a callback: Snapshot.create(), DisplayTop() and TakeSnapshot() have has an optional user_data_callback parameter/attribute
-- display the name of the previous snapshot when comparing snapshots
+- Display the name of the previous snapshot when comparing two snapshots
+- Command line (-m tracemalloc):

-- add --color and --no-color command line options
+  * Add --color and --no-color options
-- --include and --exclude command line options can now be specified multiple times
+  * --include and --exclude command line options can now be specified multiple times

-- automatically disable tracemalloc at exit
+- Automatically disable tracemalloc at exit
-- remove get_source() and get_stats() functions: they are now private
+- Remove get_source() and get_stats() functions: they are now private

 Version 0.7 (2013-03-04)